Inclement Weather or Emergency Business Closing Practices

 Finally, inclement weather or other business emergencies affect not just the employee but the employee's family members, too.
 In most weather emergencies schools, daycare, nursing, and other services employees use become unavailable as well.

-What Employers Need to Think about in an Emergency Situation
+What Employers Need to Think About in an Emergency Situation

 Consequently, employers need to think through the possible emergency events that could disrupt their ability to open.
 They need to formulate policies about what employees can expect when inclement weather makes it impossible to get to work.
 It is much better to be prepared than to try to set policy on the fly in the event of an emergency.

 For example, if an employee misses three weeks of work because his home was flooded and without power, is it fair to assume that the employer will pay the employee for the extended time off?
 Of course, not.
-The employee will need to use paid time off, vacation time, or apply for an extended unpaid leave.
+The employee will need to use paid time off, vacation time, or apply for extended unpaid leave.

 Balance Paying Employees With Ensuring Employee Job Security